 The climate diagrams are particularly suitable for finding out homoclimates, which is extremely tedious when using extensive climate tables.

 One only needs to compare the given climate diagram with those in the Climate Diagram World Atlas from areas where homoclimates are suspected. ◘ Figure A-54 shows the homoclimates of Karachi (Pakistan) from zonobiome III (slight transition to ZB II) and of Bombay (very typical of ZB II) in another part of the world.
 Knowledge of homoclimates is very important for new crop introductions in areas where they are not yet known.

-If you want to get a quick overview of the climate structure of larger areas, you can use climate diagram maps.
+If one looks at climate diagrams of mountain regions, then these are very similar to the diagrams of the surrounding lowlands over the course of the year; however, the temperature curve is more or less lowered depending on the elevation, the precipitation can often be increased.
+As a result, the aridity usually decreases significantly with increasing altitude.
+Corresponding mountain stations of the respective zonobiomes are shown as examples in Fig. A-53 (for more details see p.).If you want to get a quick overview of the climate structure of larger areas, you can use climate diagram maps.
 These are obtained by inserting the climate diagrams from the Climate Diagram World Atlas in the geographically correct position on large wall maps of individual continents or countries.
 The clarity is increased if the area of the drought periods in the diagram is marked in red and that of the humid periods in blue.
 Then the division can be overlooked at a glance.
 Such climate diagram maps of all continents in large format (black and white) have been published elsewhere (WALTER et al. 1975).
 Here, as an example, we can only bring the climate diagram map of Africa to ◘ Fig. A-55 in small format with only a few climate diagrams (of Africa, the World Atlas contains over 1,000 diagrams).
+Climatic diagram maps of selected regions are also available on the web (www.s.breckle.name/KlimaDiagrKarten/).

-◘ Fig. A-53 Examples of mountain stations of the different oribiomes: OB I: Paramo de Mucuchies in Venezuela; OB II: San Antonio de Los Cobres in the Peruvian Puna; OB III: Calama in the northern Chilean Desert Puna; OB IV: Cedres in Lebanon; OB V: Hotham Heights in the Snowy Mountains (Australia); OB VI: Zugspitze in the northern Alps; OB VII: Pikes Peak in the Rocky Mountains above the Great Plains of North America; OB VIII: Aishihik in southern Alaska; OB IX: Vostok on the ice cap of Antarctica.
+◘ Fig. A-53 Examples of mountain stations of the different oribiomes: OB I: Páramo de Mucuchies in Venezuela; OB II: San Antonio de Los Cobres in the Peruvian Puna; OB III: Calama in the northern Chilean Desert Puna; OB IV: Cedres in Lebanon; OB V: Hotham Heights in the Snowy Mountains (Australia); OB VI: Zugspitze in the northern Alps; OB VII: Pikes Peak in the Rocky Mountains above the Great Plains of North America; OB VIII: Aishihik in southern Alaska; OB IX: Vostok on the ice cap of Antarctica.

 ◘ Fig. A-54 Homoclimates of the two stations Karachi (Pakistan) and Bombay (India) in other continents.